danwing/cidfi/draft-wing-cidfi.md

 The QUIC client and QUIC server exchange CIDFI information over this CIDFI-dedicated stream as described in {{initial-metadata-exchange}}.

-At this point the client is aware of the server's (short) Destination CID.
+## Client Proves Ownership of its UDP 4-Tuple {#ownership}

-## Client Sends Nonce on UDP 4-Tuple
+To ensure the client messages to the CIDFI-aware network element pertain only to the client's own UDP 4-tuple, the client sends the CIDFI nonce protected by the HMAC secret it obtained from

-To ensure the client messages to the CIDFI-aware network element pertain only to the client's own UDP 4-tuple, the client sends the CIDFI nonce it obtained from {{client-authorizes}} over the QUIC UDP 4-tuple.
+{{client-authorizes}} over the QUIC UDP 4-tuple it is using with the QUIC server.
 The ability to transmit the nonce on the same UDP 4-tuple as the QUIC connection indicates ownership of that IP address and UDP port.
-The nonce is encapsulated in a STUN CIDFI-NONCE message ({{iana-stun}}) using the same UDP 4-tuple as the QUIC connection to the server.
-If there are multiple CIDFI-aware network elements, the single STUN message contains a nonce from each of them.
+The nonce and HMAC are sent in a {{!STUN=RFC5389}} indication (STUN class of 0b01) containing one or more CIDFI-NONCE attributes ({{iana-stun}}).
+If there are multiple CIDFI-aware network elements, the single STUN indication contains a CIDFI-NONCE attribute from each of them.

 The figure below shows a summarized message flow obtaining the nonce from the CIDFI-aware router, send the nonce in the same